Envirometrix/PredictiveSoilMapping/main.md

 error from a large number of realizations (e.g. >100) that incorporate spatial and vertical correlations.
-Because, in the case of soil mapping, we are often dealing with massive data sets, running geostatistical simulations for millions of pixels is current not yet a feasible option.
+Because, in the case of soil mapping, we are often dealing with massive data sets, running geostatistical simulations for millions of pixels is currently not a feasible option.

 ### Available Water Capacity